 richmond.edu 🇵🇷 Monday, February 22, 2021, FREE

 El Laberinto Series on Puerto Rican Bomba Drummers 🇵🇷🎵

-El Laberinto del Coco is Coco’s bomba jazz project to take bomba to the world.
-He is curating our bomba series.
+El Laberinto del Coco is Coco’s Bomba Fusion project to take Bomba to the world.
+He is curating our Bomba series.
 Up next is Ama Ríos, one of the first female bomba drummers in Puerto Rico and Tego Calderon’s touring music director.
 She also leads Émina, a sultry feminine Latin Alternative project.